shuvo-dip/MD_Simulation/_sources/intro.md

 # Welcome to Molecular Simulation Basics!

-Welcome to this interactive session where we'll delve into the fundamentals of computer simulations, focusing on the utilization of LAMMPS packages.
-Our goal is to empower you with the ability to craft your own post-processing codes, thereby enhancing your understanding of the underlying principles behind these powerful packages.
+Welcome to this tutorial focused on the fundamentals of molecular simulation.
+We will discuss background theories, force-fields, simulation setup, specific techniques, how to write post-processing codes, statistics and errors, common pitfalls, etc. In this particular workflow, we specifically take the commonly used MD package LAMMPS.
+Our aim is to provide you with a comprehensive understanding of computational techniques essential for molecular dynamics research.

-**What to Expect:**
+**Objectives:**

-- **Introduction to LAMMPS:** We'll start by introducing you to LAMMPS, a widely used molecular dynamics simulation software package.
-You'll learn how to navigate its interface and execute basic simulations.
+- **Introduction to LAMMPS:** This tutorial will commence with an introductory overview of [LAMMPS](https://www.lammps.org/), a prominent molecular dynamics simulation software.
+You will familiarize yourself with its interface and learn the essential commands and syntaxes required for conducting simulations.

-- **Hands-On Practice:** Get ready to dive in!
-Through interactive exercises, you'll gain practical experience in setting up simulations, defining parameters, and analyzing results.
+- **Practical Application:** Through hands-on exercises, we will engage in the practical implementation of simulation setups, parameter definition, and result analysis.
+This interactive approach ensures a thorough comprehension of the simulation process.

-- **Post-Processing Mastery:** Beyond running simulations, we'll equip you with the skills to write custom post-processing codes.
-Understanding how to extract and interpret data is crucial for gaining deeper insights from your simulations.
+In addition to simulation execution, emphasis will be placed on mastering post-processing techniques.
+Throughout the chapters, we will be equipped with the skills to develop custom post-processing codes, facilitating in-depth analysis and interpretation of simulation data.

-**Explore Further:**
+**Exploration Opportunities:**

-Make sure to check out the content pages bundled with this sample book.
-They offer a glimpse into the diverse topics we'll cover, including advanced simulation techniques, visualization tools, and more.
+We explore topics ranging from simple fluid systems and single polymer chains to advanced simulation methodologies.
+We explore codes from online repositories, which have been previously benchmarked, to evaluate our capability to reproduce results.

-Get ready to embark on an exciting journey into the world of molecular simulation.
-Let's unlock the secrets of atoms and molecules together!
+**Visualization:**

-Ready to get started?
-Dive into the first chapter and let's begin our exploration!
+For visualization tools, we primarily utilize [OVITO](https://www.ovito.org/), which offers excellent visualization capabilities.
+These capabilities include generating high-quality movies and simulation snapshots suitable for use in academic papers.
+OVITO Pro also provides convenient post-processing properties such as surface generation, histograms, correlation analysis, radial distribution functions, and particle selection.